Additions and Enclosures

 What permits do I need?

-A development permit is usually required when:
+A Development Permit is required when:

-• Adding an attached garage or carport
+• Adding an attached garage

-• Enclosing a front porch
+• Enclosing a carport (conversion to garage)

-• Doing other types of addition/enclosure projects
+• Doing other types of addition projects

 For more information about development permits, visit: